fcamilleri22/dots/CHEATS.md

 `retheme-by-theme [THEMENAME]` changes interface colors according to the themes that come packaged with `pywal`.
 Invoking this without an argument will return all possible themes.
 My personal favorites are `base16-gruvbox-hard`, `sexy-neon` (the default), `base16-outrun`, and `base16-black-metal-venom`.

-`retheme-by-image{0-4} [IMAGELOCATION]` changes interface colors according to the dominant color palette of an input image. `retheme-by-image0` uses the default `wal` backend to determine this palette, and the other invocations use different backends, which yield different palettes. **Changing the theme according to a wallpaper slideshow is NOT recommended because the generated themes are not always comfortably readable, and because many applications require a restart for theme changes to fully take effect.**
+`retheme-by-image{0-4} [IMAGELOCATION]` changes interface colors according to the dominant color palette of an input image. `retheme-by-image` uses the default `wal` backend to determine this palette, and the other invocations use different backends, which yield different palettes. **Changing the theme according to a wallpaper slideshow is NOT recommended because the generated themes are not always comfortably readable, and because many applications require a restart for theme changes to fully take effect.**

 #### For best results, stick to using/editing these wrappers, located at `~/Scripts/ and ~/Scripts/PATHed/` instead of invoking `wal` directly.
 This not only keeps cli arguments simple, but also maintains a seperation of concerns between `wal` and `nitrogen` so they do not both try to control your wallpaper.